fennysoftware/poe-core/README.md

 # poe-core
-A Golang tool/proces for creating modules
+A Golang tool/proces for creating modules - updated